sarangjo/sarangjo.github.io/content/pages/blog/all-the-light-we-cannot-see/index.md

 ---
-title: "All the Light We Cannot See" Review
+title: "\"All the Light We Cannot See\" Review"
 date: "2025-06-25"
 ---

 I wrote this review of the Pulitzer Prize Winning _All the Light We Cannot See_ from 3:08 AM to 4:23 AM, right after finishing the book.
 As you can understand, I was a little emotionally raw and overwhelmed by reading the last 150 pages, so the overall tone is definitely much more complimentary than balanced.
-Anyways, I'm think going to leave it in its raw form because usually I go in circles going over anything I've written to the point where I lose the essence of my voice when I first wrote it.
-This is probably not super interesting to most people, but I'm just going to leave this here for my own satisfaction.
+I think I'm going to leave it in its raw form, because usually I go in circles going over anything I've written to the point where I lose the essence of my voice when I first wrote it.
+Either way, this is probably not super interesting to most people, but I'm just going to leave this here for my own satisfaction.
 Enjoy!

 **Important: Spoilers for _All the Light We Cannot See_ ahead!
 Proceed with caution.**

-One thought I wanted to add to the review below on the various interpretations of the "light that we cannot see" &mdash; you have the perhaps excessively poetic interpretation at the end of this review, you have the more scientific perception of the EM waves that are ubiquitous in today's world[^1], and you have an interpretation of the world from the perspective of a visually impaired or blind individual (Marie-Laure, in this case).
-Lots to think about.

 ---